anetaneumann/academic/content/publication/example/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- A. Neumann
+- Aneta Neumann
-- J. Bossek
+- Jakob Bossek
-- F. Neumann
+- Frank Neumann

 # Author notes (optional)
 # author_notes: